Phone-GWP-group

 The obvious factor people consider when looking at vegan packaging is the material itself.

-Corrugated packaging uses wood fibres in its manufacture, and major producers of the material state that they do not intentionally add animal-derived products during manufacture.
+Corrugated packaging uses wood fibres in its manufacture, and major producers state they do not intentionally add animal-derived products during production.

-The same is also true for Correx corrugated plastic material (used for making returnable packaging such as tote boxes and picking bins) and Stratocell and Plastazote foams used for foam inserts and other foam packaging.
+The same is also true for corrugated plastic materials like Correx® (used for making returnable packaging such as tote containers and picking bins), as well as Stratocell and Plastazote foams used for foam inserts and other foam packaging.

 A vegan friendly cardboard box containing vegetables.